-A vessel's liability for a collision is, both under the 1910 Convention and Polish Maritime Code, based on fault; however, the Code additionally provides specific examples of what should be regarded as the fault of the vessel (a violation of the COLREGs, or negligence in equipping the vessel, etc.).
+The provisions of the 1910 Collision Convention have been largely incorporated into the Polish Maritime Code.
+A vessel's liability for a collision is, both under the 1910 Convention and Polish Maritime Code, based on fault; however, the Code additionally provides specific examples of what should be regarded as the fault of the vessel.
 It is worth noting that collisions with objects such as wrecks, buoys or dolphins are generally not regarded as collisions as far as the Maritime Code is concerned and are thus out of the scope of the application of the Code.
 In such cases, the Polish Civil Code usually applies, and the vessel's liability will almost always be strict (no-fault liability).